tempoCollaboration/TimeEvolvingMPOdevGuideline/incubator-CONTRIBUTING.md

 suggestion or general thoughts on this library we'd very much appreciate if you share them with us.
-For this please feel free to file an issue in the [Issues](https://bitbucket.org/jkeeling/tempoincubator/issues?status=new&status=open) section on github.
+For this please feel free to file an issue in the [Issues](https://bitbucket.org/jkeeling/tempoincubator/issues?status=new&status=open) section on ~~github~~ bitbucket.
 Once we are off the ground with the code your code contributions are very welcome as well.

 For the coding bit of the project we try to follow these general guidlines: